-Large print guides and magnifying glasses are available at the Information Desk or in our galleries.
+Large print guides are available at the Information Desk or in our galleries.

 Concessions are available for disabled visitors for ticketed exhibitions, with free companion tickets for carers.

 Many of our events are held in the Library’s Knowledge Centre which has a lift for accessibility.